The record

 ; A signature entry is a closed map. `cose_sign1` is REQUIRED and carries the

-; chunked CBOR-encoded COSE_Sign1; `cose_key` is OPTIONAL and carries the
+; CBOR-encoded COSE_Sign1 as a single byte string; `cose_key` is OPTIONAL and

-; chunked CBOR-encoded COSE_Key for the wallet-signing path.
+; carries the CBOR-encoded COSE_Key for the wallet-signing path as a single

 sig-entry = {